Hotel Die Port van Cleve: Bodega 'De Blauwe Parade'

 In 1888 the building was renovated.
 The façade was completely renovated in the Dutch neo-Renaissance style, with sandstone, brick and high windows.
 This architectural design came from Amsterdam architect Isaac Gosschalk (1838–1907).
 Gosschalk was also famous for the design of the Westergas fabriek and the Central Station of Groningen.

 The building was also expanded with the house on the Nieuwezijds Voorburgwal 180, 'De Zeven Keurvorsten'.
 On 3 juli 1888 a bodega was opened, Bodega 'De Blauwe Parade', decorated with a typical old-Dutch interior and a unique Delft Blue tile fresco of approximately 26 metres.
 The fresco, designed by the managing director of the Museum Lambert van Meerten, A. Le Comte, depicts a parade of children, simulating the historical triumphs from the Golden Age in honor of the Emperor Maximilian.
 The emperor is recognizable by his crown and the three crosses on his chest.
 These days the crosses are still visible in the Amsterdam city sign.
 They stand for heroism, determination and mercifulness.
 This tile fresco was produced in 1887 by the well known Delft stoneware factory ‘De Koninklijke Porceleyne Fles’.

 Aeon Plaza Hotels

 In 1996, Hotel Die Port van Cleve was purchased by its current owners, the shareholders of Aeon Plaza Hotels.
 Since then the building has undergone several structural changes.
 The building still has numerous authentic features.
 The unique façade of this historic hotel has remained unchanged and has obtained a monumental status.
 As well as the unique interior of Bar-Bodega 'De Blauwe Parade', with its Delft blue tile fresco.

+Around the same period, a multi-year renovation of the hotel took place, completed in 2025 to coincide with the celebration of its 155th anniversary.
+For the renovation, eight historical stories about 'De Poort' were selected and incorporated into the design of the hotel rooms.

+Bouillon d'Amsterdam

+Since 1 March 2026, Bouillon d'Amsterdam has occupied space in Hotel Die Port van Cleve.
+The restaurant was founded by Michiel van der Eerde, Nick van der Meer, Tom de Rooij and Jasper Albers, replacing restaurant Hulscher's, which had operated on the site since 2018.
+The concept is based on the tradition of 19th-century Parisian bouillon restaurants.
+The traditional numbered steak remains on the menu, served as steak frites.

+Bar-Bodega De Blauwe Parade has since also been operated by the same hospitality group, as a cocktail bar led by Milos Stanisic.
+The bar's historic appearance has been preserved, including the Delft Blue tile frieze from 1887.

+Bouillon d'Amsterdam proved an immediate success, drawing around 60,000 guests in its first four months.
+Just six weeks after opening, the founders announced a second location in Amsterdam-Zuid, which opened in late June 2026.